rubienr/wacom/readme.md

 ## Aims and Non Aims

-✓ simple \
+✓ simple to use \
-✓ painless setup \
+✓ fast to apply once configuration is created \
-✓ allow sophisticated configuration \
+✓ sophisticated configuration possible \
-✗ no GUI, only CLI ✗ no auto configuration
+✗ no GUI, only CLI

 ## Limitations

-✗ X11 only, no Wayland support \
+✗ only X11, no Wayland \
-✗ no Gnome Shell support (github.com/linuxwacom/xf86-input-wacom/issues/289)
+✗ no Gnome Shell support ([github.com/linuxwacom/xf86-input-wacom/issues/289](github.com/linuxwacom/xf86-input-wacom/issues/289))

 # Device Notes